lvntaslann/to-do-app/README.md

 # TO-DO APP

 This is a simple TO-DO app created using Flutter.
 The app allows users to create, update, and delete tasks.
-The main objective is to demonstrate basic CRUD operations in Flutter using a local database.
+The main objective is to demonstrate the use of a local database, Hive, for storing tasks.

 ## Video Demonstration